Extended Visual Line-of-Sight (EVLOS), or Beyond Visual Line-of-Sight (BVLOS)?

 EVLOS 1 and EVLOS 2

-EVLOS missions allow you to fly missions beyond your own (pilot's) visual line of sight by having an observer located with you (EVLOS1) or at a distance away from you and at various positions along a flight route (EVLOS2), where visual orientation is handed over to each observer as the flight proceeds.
+EVLOS missions allow you to fly missions beyond your own (pilot's) visual line of sight, by having an observer located with you (EVLOS1) or at a distance away from you and at various positions along a flight route (EVLOS2), where visual orientation is handed over to each observer as the flight proceeds.
 Each observer must be able other visually see and orientate the aircraft.

 EVLOS 1 missions do not require any additional pilot qualification other than being approved to fly EVLOS 1 under their respective organisations Operations Manual.
 EVLOS 2 missions must involve a pilot or crew member who holds the CASA Instrument Rating Exam (IREX) in manned aviation.
 At Dronestar™, we can act as your crew member as we hold IREX.